Air Embolism: Symptoms, Causes, and Treatments

 - Blood Tests: These can help assess the severity of the embolism and guide treatment.

-Immediate medical intervention is critical for managing air embolism.
-The following steps are essential:
+Immediate medical intervention is very important for managing air embolism.
+The following steps are must important:

 Emergency Treatment

-- Positioning: The Trendelenburg position (head down, feet up) may help prevent air embolism from travelling to the brain.
+- Positioning: The Trendelenburg position (head down, feet up) may help prevent air embolism from traveling to the brain.

 - Oxygen Therapy: Administering 100% oxygen can reduce bubble size and improve tissue oxygenation.